cisagov/Malcolm/docs/kubernetes.md

 ```

-Next, copy `./kubernetes/01-volumes-nfs.yml.example` to `./kubernetes/01-volumes.yml` and edit that file to define the [required PersistentVolumeClaims](#PVC) there.
+Next, copy `./kubernetes/01-volumes-vagrant-nfs-server.yml.example` to `./kubernetes/01-volumes.yml` (when using the Vagrant provided NFS server) or copy `./kubernetes/01-volumes-nfs.yml.example` to `./kubernetes/01-volumes.yml` and edit that file to define the [required PersistentVolumeClaims](#PVC) there.

 ```
 $ cp -v ./kubernetes/01-volumes-nfs.yml.example ./kubernetes/01-volumes.yml